rwb/c200/README.md

 </p>

 * There is some complexity to these plots but they are useful for comparing distributions side-by-side.
+* One point of ambiguity in the chart is the Interquartile Range (IQR) which I will mention briefly here.
+* The median is the 50th percentile of the distribution.
+* But we also have other percentiles that receive a good deal of attention from statisticians.
+* The first and third quartiles of the distribution are examples (Q1 = 25th percentile and Q3 = 75th percentile).
+* The IQR is simply Q3-Q1 which gives us a measure of dispersion for a distribution.
+* An important use of the IQR is that its length corresponds to the vertical length of the the "box" in the boxplot.
+* The top of the box is Q3 and the bottom of the box is Q1.
+* Note: I am not going to test you on the IQR but you need to know what it is to properly interpret a boxplot.
 * Note that we might also want to see what the difference between the means and the medians of the distributions are.

 ```